SWI-Prolog/packages-swipy/README.md

 Configuration and installation of `library(janus)` which embeds Python into Prolog is  handled by the normal  Prolog configuration.
 Building the  interface  requires  the  libraries  and  C  headers  for  Python embedding to be installed.
-On __Debian__ based Linux systems, this is achieved using
+Below are the commands for installing the embedded Python engine for Ubuntu and Fedora Linux.

-    apt install python3 libpython3-dev
+    apt install python3 libpython3-dev		# Ubuntu
+	dnf install python3-devel				# Fedora

 If  you need  to  build  Python, the  following  command is  suggested (assuming you wish to install  it in `$HOME/.local/bin`).
 You may also